ZEISS Microscopy Knowledge Base

 Once the script is executed, the segments with 3D bounding boxes will be displayed as objects.
 By default, they will be assigned random color to differentiate between the different objects.

-Red fluorescent brain section on black background with a vertical arc of multicolored bounding-box tiles along its right edge
+Red fluorescent brain section with a curved column of multicolored square markers along the right edge

 Impressum